moonbitlang/moonbit-docs/moonbit-docs/docs/build-system-tutorial.md

 ## Package Importing

-In the MoonBit's build system, a module's name is used to reference its internal packages.
-To import the `lib` package in `main/main.mbt`, you need to specify it in `main/moon.pkg.json`:
+MoonBit's build system uses the name of a module to reference its internal packages.
+To use `lib` within `main/main.mbt`, you need to specify it in `main/moon.pkg.json`:

 ```json
 {